 Usually visitors in this category have a log-in to the website and more information about their purchase history is available.
 Thus, it is possible to curate more relevant website content.

 Even though there is a wealth of information available to marketers about their customers it is worth remembering that customer personas do change over time.
 For example, just because a customer has been buying womenswear in the past does not mean they won’t buy men’s clothes in the future.

 Once you have identified ways that a website can benefit from dynamic content, you will need to determine what works and what doesn’t for the site visitors.
 The advantage of using the Webtrends Optimize platform to deliver dynamic content is that you can test multiple variations within one project and determine a winning variation that would help to generate a maximum impact across the site.
-AB, Abn, Multivariate, split testing, it’s all available so use the method which works for the specific site, page and visitors.
+Client side AB, Abn, MVT, or server-side testing, it’s all available so use the method which works for the specific site, page and visitors.

 Thanks for submitting your enquiry with us.

 A member of the team will be in touch shortly to follow up with you.